-This is really important - when you're on holidays its a habit that always seems to fall by the wayside.
+This is really important - when I’m on holidays its a habit that always seems to fall by the wayside.
 Unless you want your skin to get flaky and to feel tired all the time of course.
 Keep a water bottle handy whenever you can and just remember to occasionally take a pull from it.

 Now before you panic - by exercise I don’t mean pack your gym clothes and go for a run every day - unless you want to.
 All I mean is do something active on purpose.
 Stretch in your hotel room or walk or go for a swim.